deammion/Engr-Project/architecture_design/architecture-design.md

 ### 3.1 Stakeholders

-Concerns relevant to stakeholders include the portability of the solution Elixir, potential privacy laws and licensing requirements.
+Concerns relevant to stakeholders include the portability of the solution Elixir, potential privacy laws, and licensing requirements.
 Less technical requirements are reducing or removing workflow interruptions and preserving ease of use through development.
 Minimising the attack surface, preserving the confidentiality, integrity, availability of data are also concerns.
 Finally, there is the language requirement (Python) and the final delivery of the product to the client.
-Suitability, feasibility, maintainability and risk factor into each concern.
+Suitability, feasibility, maintainability, and risk factor into each concern.

 | Stakeholder                   | Concern                                                                                                                                                                                                                                              | Suitability                                                                                                                                                                                                                                                                                       | Feasibility                                                                                                                                                                                                                                                                           | Risk                                                                                                                                                                                                                                                 | Maintainability                                                                                                                                                                                        |
 |-------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|